 Standing on three wooden legs, this decorative bowl has an antique design.
 Artisans Fernando and Lidia of Guatemala design the bowl, using jícaro (or Mexican calabash), Montezuma pine, and pinewood to craft the piece.
 Floral motifs are etched into the black lacquer finish.

-- Jicaro gourd, Montezuma pine, pinewood
+- Jicaro gourd, Montezuma pinewood supports

-- Not for use with foods
+- For decorative use only.
+Not for use with food

 "We have big dreams and hope people everywhere can see our work.
 We hope you'll open your homes to our art."